Python-GIS-book/site/source/part2/chapter-07/md/03-coordinate-reference-systems-raster.md

 1. the definition of the local, regional, or global system in which a raster’s pixels are located (CRS), and
 2. the parameters by which pixel coordinates are transformed into coordinates in that system.

-In the following, we will focus on inspecting different kinds of georeferencing metadata that is supported by `rioxarray`, as well as learn how to reproject a raster from one coordinate reference system to another which is a commonly needed GIS technique when doing geographic data analysis.
+In the following, we will focus on inspecting different kinds of georeferencing metadata that are supported by `rioxarray`/`rasterio`, as well as learn how to reproject a raster from one coordinate reference system to another which is a commonly needed GIS technique when doing geographic data analysis.

 ## Georeferencing raster data - Key concepts